nirvanaitsolutions/swapsteem/How to post a trade.md

 - You should specify the type of currencies you are accepting for this advertisement, either STEEM or SBD.

 For the 'Margin' field,
+- **Currently, this selection is being disabled and is set as 0 by default.
+All trades would be done based on real time price API from [cryptocompare](https://www.cryptocompare.com/api/).
+However, in the future, margin option would be activated.**
 - You could select the margin you prefer.
 - For instance, 1% means that you would like to price your advertisement as 1% above the current STEEM or SBD price.
 Negative margin could be selected as well.
+- That is, if the price is 100 USD for either STEEM or SBD, margin of 1% means 101 USD as price.

 For the 'Payment Methods' field,
 - You could specify the payment methods you would like to offer or accept.
 You could choose your preferred option from the dropdown menu.